mongodb/terraform-provider-mongodbatlas/website/docs/r/project_api_key.html.markdown

 ~> **NOTE:** Project created by API Keys must belong to an existing organization.

 ### project_assignment
-List of Project roles that the Programmatic API key needs to have. `project_assignment` attribute is optional.
+List of Project roles that the Programmatic API key needs to have.
+At least one `project_assignment` block must be defined.

 * `project_id` - (Required) Project ID to assign to Access Key
 * `role_names` - (Required) List of Project roles that the Programmatic API key needs to have.
 Ensure you provide: at least one role and ensure all roles are valid for the Project.
 You must specify an array even if you are only associating a single role with the Programmatic API key.
 The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) describes the valid roles that can be assigned.